idaholab/moose/framework/doc/content/syntax/Constraints/index.md

   projection, from outward to inward facing.

 At present, either the `secondary_variable` or `primary_variable` parameter must be supplied.

-### Limitations

-Unfortunately the mortar system does not currently work in three dimensions.
-It is on the to-do list, but it will require a significant amount of work to get all the projections correct.

 !syntax list /Constraints objects=True actions=False subsystems=False